SergeiShtepa/linux/Documentation/block/blksnap.rst

 defines the maximum allowed number of blocks.
 The size of the change tracker block is determined depending on the size of the block device when adding a tracking device, that is, when the snapshot is taken for the first time.
 The block size must be a power of two.
+The ``tracking_block_maximum_shift`` module parameter allows to limit the maximum block size for tracking.
+If the block size reaches the allowable limit, the number of blocks will exceed the ``tracking_block_maximum_count`` parameter.

 The byte of the change map stores a number from 0 to 255.
 This is the snapshot number, since the creation of which there have been changes in